 Color blindness is an uncommon visual issue that is most often linked to a genetic cause.
 It affects 1 in 12 men.

 The most common form of color blindness is red/green blindness, with blue/yellow being the second most common.
 Achromatopsia, or total color blindness, is extremely rare.

 Most people who are color blind have this condition for their whole lives and rarely experience other problems.
 Severe color blindness may have some other impact on your vision.

-Color Blindness or Deficiency: An Uncommon Visual Concern
+What is Color Blindness or Deficiency?
+An Uncommon Visual Concern

 Types of Color Blindness & Associated Issues

 Color blindness occurs when certain light-sensitive nerve cells in your eye do not respond to light triggers as normal, so the brain does not interpret these signals as a specific color.

 There are two basic types of cells in your retina that detect light: rods and cones.
 Cones are the cells that comprehend color.
 Rods interpret light and dark, and they tend to work better in low light or at night.